 The Impact of Covid-19 on the Treatment and Lives of refugees/IDPs in the Middle East

 In the middle of the humanitarian catastrophe that resulted from raging and protracted conflicts in several Middle Eastern countries, the Covid-19 situation is all the more alarming since it rendered refugees and IDPs particularly vulnerable.
 This study mainly focuses on evaluating how the Covid-19 situation impacted 1) the work of humanitarian workers; 2) the perception of refugees/IDPs as vulnerable populations; 3) the mitigation of the humanitarian crisis.
 Perceptions and insights of experts – humanitarian workers, policymakers, civil society – acting at the (inter)national and local levels will be collected via an online survey to be sent over 7 countries and administrative entities.
 Research conducted in collaboration with Open Think Tank (OTT).
 A full report is forthcoming.

-Intergovernmental responses in the Global South
+Intergovernmental responses to Covid-19 in the Global South

 Many regions in the Global South have more recently dealt with public health crises and frequently deal with trans-border issues.
 Responses from Global South intergovernmental organisations (IGOs) to the COVID-19 crisis may provide examples of effective strategies that other regions could adopt.
-The project will gather information on the responses of IGOs to the COVID-19 crisis through the collection of press releases, joint statements, declarations, resolutions, and other similar documents.
+This project will gather information on the responses of IGOs to the COVID-19 crisis through the collection of press releases, joint statements, declarations, resolutions, and other similar documents.
 It will then produce research on the responses of organisations in Latin America, Africa, and Asia to answer two questions.
 First, how have IGOs responded, and what strategies can be applied elsewhere.
 Second, what strategies developed to react to this crisis will become part of standard operations and potentially inform responses to future crises?
 A full report is forthcoming.

 COVID-19 in Yemen